 Overeasy is a 24-hour diner located inside the Statler Hotel.
 It’s not the typical diner you may be thinking in your head right now.
 The decor is sleek and modern, and the food is simply upscale and scrumptious without the high price.

 Skip the coffee, we will get to that later.
 Don’t worry about looking at the menu, and start by ordering a Mandarine Mimosa.
 This cocktail is light, bubbly, and very refreshing!

 For that true Texan experience order their delicious buttery and flakey biscuits, which literally are the size of your hand.
 House preserves, honey, and butter are served on the side.

 If the biscuits didn’t fill up your tummy, get the breakfast tacos.
 In case you didn’t know, breakfast tacos are a Texan obsession.

 Dream Café is a quaint restaurant that has a couple of locations around Dallas.
 I do suggest dining at their little nook on Routh Street.
 Try their Cloud Cakes are divine and are fluffy ricotta pancakes topped with fresh strawberries.

 If you prefer to drink your breakfast head to Deep Ellum’s Anvil Pub.
 They serve the biggest mimosas and bloody Marys that you will ever see in your life.
 Beverages are topped with hamburger sliders, steak, tater tots, donuts, or even taquitos!

-Taco Deli is my all time favorite casual joint to appease my taco obsession.
-Your life will be completely changed after eating The Otto that consists of refried black beans, bacon, avocado, and jack cheese.
+Taco Deli is my all-time favorite casual joint to appease my taco obsession.
+Your life will be completely changed after eating The Otto which consists of refried black beans, bacon, avocado, and jack cheese.

 The Akaushi is another scrumptious taco you need to try.
 Perfectly seasoned ground beef nestled inside a warm tortilla topped with chopped onions and cilantro.